heinrichhermann/ai-launchkit-local/README.md

 ---

-## 🎯 What is AI LaunchKit Local?
+## 🎯 What is AI Learning Kit Local?

-This is a **port-based local network version** of the AI LaunchKit that runs completely in Docker containers without requiring domain configuration, SSL certificates, or host system modifications.
+This is a **port-based local network version** of the AI Learning Kit that runs completely in Docker containers without requiring domain configuration, SSL certificates, or host system modifications.
 Perfect for local development, testing, and private networks.

 ### Key Differences from Original:
 - ✅ **No Domains Required** - Access via IP:PORT (e.g., 192.168.1.100:8000)